bytedance/monoio/docs/en/comparing-with-others.md

 Glommio is a complex library to support common applications based on io-uring.
 For compatibility, Glommio copies the data, which is unnecessary.
 Also, we found part of Glommio implementation is not efficient.

 # Performance
 We compared the performance in multiple scenarios with Tokio and Glommio.
 Detailed comparison data can be seen [here](/docs/en/benchmark.md).
+Although we are superior to other runtimes in terms of benchmark data, this does not mean that others are "bad" design.
+It is just the difference in trade-offs brought about by different target scenarios.